Help! My baby is refusing their bottle...

-Whether they're fed by breast or bottle, we all know babies need to be fed in order to grow and thrive!
-So when a baby shows difficulties with feeding, it can be very worrying for new parents.
+When a baby shows difficulties with bottle-feeding, it can be very worrying for new parents.

-A baby bottle-feeding aversion is one of the most stressful situations a new parent can face, but it is extremely common.
+A baby with a bottle-feeding aversion can be one of the most stressful situations a new parent can face, but it is extremely common.
+We've spoken to professionals to create this blog post to help parents understand more about bottle aversion, how to identify it and how it's usually treated.

 A bottle aversion is when a baby who is capable of feeding either partially or fully refuses to be bottle-fed.
 This can be an extremely stressful situation for parents, but it is also very common.